Be Fertility Aware

 Anyone irritated by the way women are blamed for every contraceptive failure should read Gabrielle Blair’s international bestseller: "Ejaculate Responsibly.
 The Conversation We Need to Have About Men and Contraception."
-It's a rousing and thought-provoking polemic about the uneven contraceptive burden.
-A call for men to take responsibility and, er, ejaculate responsibly. |

 It's not a perfect book.
 Unfortunately, like many others, Blair dismisses fertility awareness methods, which can be up to 99% effective (NHS) when you choose the right method, and use it correctly.